 We hope that we can resolve any query or concern you raise about our use of your information.

-The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone at 0303 123 1113 or other channels as updated at https://ico.org.uk/global/contact-us/.
+For individuals in the UK & Europe, the General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.

-If you wish to contact our Data Protection Officer please send an email to email@example.com, write to Data Protection Officer, dotmailer Limited, No.1 London Bridge, London, SE1 9BG, United Kingdom or call +44(0)20 3953 4518.
+For the purposes of UK data protection legislation, please use the following contact details if you wish to contact our Data Protection Officer.
+Please direct emails to email@example.com, or write to Data Protection Officer, Dotdigital EMEA Limited, No.1 London Bridge, London, SE1 9BG.